hahaluckyme/transitioning-for-companies/README.md

 To add a new item, open a [Pull Request](https://github.com/hahaluckyme/transitioning-for-companies/pull/new/master).
 If you need to break a company into two buckets, denote the designation in parentheses.

 ## Impossible (Cannot make changes)
-- Gmail (email address) | Cannot change gmail email addresses
+- Gmail (email address) | Cannot change gmail email addresses.
+However, you can [add a non-gmail alternate email](https://myaccount.google.com/u/0/email) and then [delete your Gmail account](https://myaccount.google.com/u/0/dashboard) which will let you keep the rest of your Google account.

 ## Difficult (Requires supporting Legal Documentation)
 - Chase | Requires Legal Document of new name